 In the event that we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets.

-If Blue Lizard Legal Limited or substantially all of its assets are acquired by a third party, in which case personal data held by it about its customers will be one of the transferred assets.
+If Unbeatable Games Limited or substantially all of its assets are acquired by a third party, in which case personal data held by it about its customers will be one of the transferred assets.

 Where we Store your Personal Data

 In processing your personal information, it will sometimes be necessary for us to transfer your personal information outside of the European Economic Area ("EEA") (or, in the event that the UK leaves the European Union, outside of the UK) to third parties such as overseas advisors or service providers.
 By submitting your personal data, you agree to this transfer, storing or processing.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.